 She feels stuck in a pattern she has seen before.

-The situation might involve cheating or emotional distance that she recognizes.
+The situation might involve cheating or a distance between them that she can feel.
 This is a cycle she knows well.

 Pre-Chorus: Too Kind of a Word